alperyilmaz/dav-exercises/README.md

 This repository *will* contain exercises compiled by students.
 Exercise questions are mainly submitted by Data Analysis and Visualization course students @YTU.
 But this is a public repo, input from anybody is accepted.

+# What to submit

+Although there are many resources online for learning or practicing data analysis with R, best way to learn and embrace the code is to write code from scratch.
+In order to help anybody trying to learn `dplyr` and related tools, we are aiming to gather exercise questions.
+This project is inspired by [dplyr-100 repo](https://github.com/mrchypark/dplyr-100) (which is inspired by [numpy-100 repo](https://github.com/rougier/numpy-100))

+You are expected to submit questions (in order of decreasing preference) which are;

+* **an original question**: after going through many example codes and after much effort in coming up with a question which will allow user to exercise his/her knowledge, you submit an original question
+* **a modified question**: you find a nice exercise question and modify it for another data set
+* **a copy**: you find a very nice exercise question and you submit it directly

+For modified or copied questions, you have to provide links.

+For the students of Data Analysis and Visualization course, you'll get higher points for original questions and lower (or no) points for copy-pasted questions.

 # How to submit an exercise question

 Please go to `Issues` tab and click `New issue` button.
 Then fill in the template.